3geek14/Realms/Omnibus.md

 options when casting the spell.
 Each option has its own effects and requirements for casting the spell that must be met for the spell to be successfully cast.

+Silver Weapon
-_Silver Weapon:_ this option will allow the spellcaster to create a permanent silver weapon.
+: This option will allow the spellcaster to create a permanent silver weapon.
   This option has an additional MC of the weapon's weight in silver coins (plain aluminum roofing tins, aluminum "Coin of the Realm," etc.).
 The spellcaster must write the words "Silver" and "Stealable" on the blade of the weapon.
 The spellcaster should also write "Silvered by" and the spellcaster's name on the blade.
 All of the silver that is collected for the casting of this spell must be handed over to the EH.
 All silver weapons are stealable, and the spellcaster must explain to anyone having a weapon made silver that it will be stealable, and will be considered property of the Realms, to be passed back and forth within the game as a searchable item, for as long as it is silver.
 A silver weapon will lose the quality of being silver if the writing on the blade fades to the point of no longer being readable or if the weapon is OOC or IC broken (such as by a boulder).
 Players may not protect the writing in any way and may not rewrite it.
 A silvered weapon broken IC (i.e., by any means other than the fading of the writing or the physical destruction of the prop) can be repaired by an expenditure of this spell, without having to provide the necessary silver.
 Repairing a weapon in this way does not allow you to remake the prop or rewrite the word "Silver" on the weapon.
 Silver Weapon will not allow you to silver an existing magic item.

+Reinforce Item
-_Reinforce Item:_ this option will allow the spellcaster to make a normal weapon or shield unbreakable for the duration of the event.
+: This option will allow the spellcaster to make a normal weapon or shield unbreakable for the duration of the event.
 This option has an additional MC of a ribbon with the words "Reinforce Item" attached to the target item.
 The reinforced item will not be broken by attacks that would normally damage them (e.g. a boulder hitting it) as long as the spell remains active.
 If disenchanted through the spell [Disenchant](#disenchant), the ribbon must be removed and the effect will end, but the weapon will otherwise remain intact.
   This option may not be used on a magic item, silver weapon, or bows.

+Restore Enchantment
-_Restore Enchantment:_ this spell allows the spellcaster to restore a currently-backed [Realms Magic Item](#magic-item-rules) that has been broken or disenchanted to working order.
+: This spell allows the spellcaster to restore a currently-backed [Realms Magic Item](#magic-item-rules) that has been broken or disenchanted to working order.
 This option may have an additional AC of a required quest.
 Potions and other spell components are not subject to repair.
 If an item has been physically broken or made unsafe, then the item must be physically repaired or replaced with a near duplicate of the item.
 Note that patching or minor repairs may be acceptable instead of a full prop replacement depending on the situation.
 Upon informing the MM or EH of their intention to cast this spell, the EH or MM may either present to the spellcaster a quest for the completion of this spell or simply declare the item "repaired" at their discretion.
 The spell is wasted if the quest fails or if permission for a repair is outright denied.

-[__Regenerate the Scalp__ (5th Circle)]{#regenerate-the-scalp}
+### Regenerate the Scalp (5th Circle) ### {#regenerate-the-scalp}

 __Uses:__ 1 - __Verbal:__ 30 words - __Material:__ An item similar to the
 spellcaster's scalp, with some sort of indication that it is their second scalp